linas/fractal/README.md

 publishing this in response to requests that I make certain parts available.
 Well, here's all of it.

-FYI, some of the code is very old, and might not actually compile.
+FYI, some of the code is very old (dating to 1995), and might not actually compile.
 Some of the libraries and dependencies have moved, breaking this old code.
 I will accept bug reports and pull requests to fix what's broken.

 In alphabetical order: